astropy/halotools/docs/getting_started/index.rst

 Quickstart Guides and Tutorials
 ***************************************

-This section of the documentation provides an overview of the core functionality of Halotools, and usage-tutorials to help you quickly get started with the package.
+This section of the documentation contains both quickstart guides for getting started with Halotools and also detailed usage-tutorials.
+If you are instead looking for a quick reference to the API of some class or function, try looking in :ref:`function_usage_examples`, or otherwise in :ref:`complete_reference_api`.

 Quickstart Guides
 =================================================